kaidez/kaidez.com/_posts/2011-02-16-nyc-social-media-week-event-recap-cross-mobile-promotion.md

-[I’ve already recapped the second biggest one, the social listening panel][2] so it’s time to recap the big one: the mobile strategy panel.
+[I've already recapped the second biggest one, the social listening panel][2] so it's time to recap the big one: the mobile strategy panel.
 This panel was the most-anticipated and, interestingly enough, the most-surprising one of the conference.

 The panel topic was just as the title says, *how to properly integrate a mobile strategy into your overall marketing plan*.
 Its main takeaway was: